ATHLETE, COACH & PARENT TESTIMONIALS

 The lessons Coach Watts learned under Coach Dewey—attention to detail, steady leadership, and the responsibility of guiding young athletes—became foundational to his career.
 Their connection stands as part of the coaching lineage that helped mold Coach Watts’ philosophy and the way he now mentors specialists across the country.

-Snapper Cameron Cheeseman
+Cameron Cheeseman & Tanner Harding

 Senior Night at Gahanna Lincoln High School in Columbus, Ohio.